The bar must not be lowered for medical cannabis

 But at the Cannabis Europa conference there were no such doubts.
 Sir Norman was met with a rapturous reception and, despite some tough questioning from Neil on his logic for lessening the burden of proof for medical cannabis, the audience was cheering from the rafters.

 Sir Norman explained that, because cannabis is a plant, it cannot be studied in the same way as most medicines and that lowering the regulatory hurdles would enable many people to stop taking opiates — perhaps not recognising the irony that the opium poppy was not treated in the same way when new opioid products were introduced.
-He was supported by fellow politician Crispin Blunt, Conservative Party MP for Reigate, Surrey, who told the conference that the UK needed a “specialist cannabis authority”, as they have in Germany.
+He was supported by a fellow politician Crispin Blunt, Conservative Party MP for Reigate, Surrey, who told the conference that the UK needed a “specialist cannabis authority”, as they have in Germany.

 This exceptionalism for cannabis was a theme of the conference, but it represents a slippery slope for the licensing of other illicit substances.
 It may take time, but it would be a mistake to lower the bar for medical cannabis products.